aanchal4/draft-timestamp-implmentation-advice/draft-aanchal-time-implementation-guidance.md

 `clock_gettime()`, when used with a `clock_id` of `CLOCK_MONOTONIC`.

-Note that on some systems `CLOCK_MONOTONIC` is still influenced by an external time source (for syntonizing the clock rate) and `CLOCK_MONITONIC_RAW` needs to be used for clock values not influenced by an external time source and not susceptible for time-shifting attacks.
+Note that on some systems `CLOCK_MONOTONIC` is still influenced by an external time source (for syntonizing the clock rate) and the non-standard `CLOCK_MONITONIC_RAW` needs to be used for clock values not influenced by an external time source and not susceptible for time-shifting attacks.

 ## Microsoft Window